DragonSenses/visionize/architectural-decision-log.md

 Let's save `data.title` in state so that we can have optimistic updates.

-First create the `titleData` state variable.
+1. First, create the `titleData` state variable.

 In the `useServerAction` success callback function we can set the `titleData` with the newly updated `data.title` from the user.
 Inside the editing condition we replace the `FormInput` `default` prop to `titleData`.
 Likewise, in the output we render `titleData`.

 refactor: Save title data property in state